 On page 2 of Fact Sheet #26, you can find the allowable increases for vacancy leases from 2013 to 2018.
 You can also call New York State Homes and Community Renewal at 718-739-6400 to get the most recent rates by following the menus.

-There are some situations, however, that limit the increases that landlords can charge:
+There are some situations, however, that allow the landlord to take additional increases:

 Limits to vacancy increases due to preferential rents